nantaletracy/nantaletracy/README.md

 Containerization

-Containerization is a lightweight form of virtualization that allows applications and their dependencies to be packaged and isolated in containers.
+A containerization is a lightweight form of virtualization that allows applications and their dependencies to be packaged and isolated in containers.
 Containers provide a consistent and portable environment for running applications, regardless of the underlying infrastructure.
 Each container contains the application, along with all the necessary libraries, binaries, and configuration files.

 Advantages of containerization include: